StackStorm/st2docs/docs/source/install/rhel6.rst

 ===============

 If you're just looking for a quick "one-liner" installation, check the :doc:`top-level install guide </install/index>`.
-If you need a customised installation, use this guide for step-by step instructions for installing |st2| on a single RHEL 6/CentOS 6 64-bit system as per the
-:doc:`Reference deployment </install/overview>`.
+If you need a customised installation, use this guide for step-by-step instructions for installing |st2| on a single RHEL 6/CentOS 6 64-bit system as per the :doc:`Reference deployment </install/overview>`.

 .. note::